reanahub/docs.reana.io/docs/development/deploying-at-scale/index.md

 Thanks for flying REANA 🚀
 ```

+!!! warning

+    Note that the above `helm install` command used `reana` as the Helm release name.
+You can choose any other name provided that it is less than 13 characters long.
+(This is due to current limitation on the length of generated pod names.)

 !!! note
     Note that you can deploy REANA in different namespaces by passing `--namespace` to `helm install`.
 Remember to pass `--create-namespace` if the namespace you want to use does not exist yet.
 For more information on how to work with namespaces see the [official documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).